RandomNinjaAtk/docker-sonarr-extended/README.md

 * Plex Notify Script
   * Reduce Plex scanning by notifying Plex the exact folder to scan
 * Queue Cleaner Script
-  * Automatically removes downloads that have a "warning" or "failed" status that will not auto-import into Radarr, which enables Radarr to automatically re-search for the Title
+  * Automatically removes downloads that have a "warning" or "failed" status that will not auto-import into Sonarr, which enables Radarr to automatically re-search for the Title

 ## Supported Architectures